systemseed/material_base/docs/setup.md

 For enabling theme there are two options:

 1. In site administrative interface, page Appearance
-2. by Drush command `drush en THEMENAME`
+2. by Drush command `drush then THEMENAME`

 Starting usage and further theme development
 --------------------------------------------